Wi-Fi R-MESH

 This technology is ideal for large-area scenarios such as villas and multi-story office buildings, using multi-hop relaying to achieve seamless signal extension and eliminate coverage blind spots.

-As shown on the left, data communication between end devices is transparent to R-MESH forwarding.
-Intermediate relay nodes perform low‑level forwarding between nodes via the "Wi‑Fi HW" and "Wi‑Fi Driver" layers.
+As shown in the figure, data communication between end devices is transparent to R-MESH forwarding.
+Intermediate relay nodes perform low-level forwarding between nodes via the Wi-Fi MAC layer.

 The minimalist architecture of Wi‑Fi R‑Mesh significantly enhances real‑time performance.
 Even across multiple hops, it maintains high throughput and extremely low latency, making it particularly suitable for IoT and smart‑home scenarios that demand low power and high efficiency.